 What Does a Family Nurse Practitioner Do?

-For those wondering how to become a family nurse practitioner, a natural question is what an FNP does.
+For those wondering how to become a family nurse practitioner, a natural question is what does an FNP do?
 A family nurse practitioner provides care for patients of all ages, from babies and adolescents to young adults and seniors.
-An FNP is equipped to serve patients across their lifespan.
+An FNP is equipped to serve patients across their lifespans.